sinankeskin/ember-oauther/README.md

 ## Usage

 OAuth 1.0a is a 4 step process.
 Some steps in some providers are not allowed to use in clients (CORS).
 Which this is understandable because client secret must be secret.
-Clients is not a good place.
+Clients are not a good place for this.

 | Provider | Request Token (requestTokenEndpoint) | Authentication (authenticationEndpoint) | Access Token(accessTokenEndpoint) | User Information (userInformationEndpoint) |
 | -------- | ------------------------------------ | --------------------------------------- | --------------------------------- | ------------------------------------------ |
 | Twitter  | :x:                                  | :heavy_check_mark:                      | :x:                               | :x:                                        |

 Oauth 2.0 is a 3 step process.
 Some steps in some providers are not allowed to use in clients (CORS).
 Which this is understandable because client secret must be secret.
-Clients is not a good place.
+Clients are not a good place for this.

 | Provider      | Authorization (authorizationEndpoint) | Access Token (tokenEndpoint) | User Information (userInformationEndpoint) |
 | ------------- | ------------------------------------- | ---------------------------- | ------------------------------------------ |